xzyu02/simple-shapes-dataset/README_xzyu.md

 - `--output_path, -o OUTPUT_PATH` where to save the dataset
 - `--seed, -s SEED` random seed (defaults to 0)
 - `--img_size` size of the images (defaults to 32)
-- `--scale_canvas_shape_ratio` shape ratio to canvas (defaults to 0.0), suggesting 0.0 to 1.0, 1.0 keeps original shape size and smaller number downscale it
 - `--bg` background color (defaults to black), supports "black", "blue", "gray", "noise".
 - `--ntrain` number of train examples (defaults to 500,000)
 - `--nval` number of validation examples (defaults to 1000)